asaldarriv/heuristics-PTL-system/README.md

 ## Getting Started

 1. Clone this repository (use the command `git clone https://github.com/asaldarriv/heuristics-PTL-system.git`).
+2. Go to the cloned repository with `cd heuristics-ptl-system`.
-2. Follow the instructions in the `README.md` file of the heuristic method folder you want to use.
+3. Follow the instructions in the `README.md` file of the heuristic method folder you want to use.

 ## Contributions